Mac Maoláin

 1009, Maelan, .i. in Gai Mor, ri Ui Dorthaind ("Maelan" i.e. of the large spear king of "Ui Dorthainn").

-(authors note: a territory identified as Ardbraccan Meath).
+(authors note: a territory identified by annalists as Ardbraccan Meath).

 1017, Maolán, mac Eccnígh uí Leochain, tigherna Gaileng & Tuath Luicchne (Luigne) uile, do mharbhadh dona Saithnibh.